romansvintitskyy/russian-nuclear-threat-estimator/README.md

 # russian-nuclear-threat-estimator

-This respository contains the code we used for our final project.
+This repository contains the code we used for our final project.
 We use Google Colab to process our data and to train our models.

-Please check attached paper to learn more about it
+Please check the attached paper to learn more about it